Delta Flight Reportedly Grounded After Flight Attendant Spots Marine Veteran Wearing ‘Threatening’ T-Shirt

 Til Valhalla tees carry messages of hope for veterans fighting unseen battles.

-Dr. Ramani Durvasula, a clinical psychologist and expert in social behavior, emphasizes that public spaces, particularly airplanes, can amplify stress and anxiety.
-In her practice, she notes that individuals often project their fears onto others, especially in confined settings like an aircraft.
+Public spaces, particularly airplanes, can amplify stress and anxiety.
+Individuals often project their fears onto others, especially in confined settings like an aircraft.
 This can lead to misunderstandings, as seen in the incident involving the Marine veteran's T-shirt.

 Banks shared how humiliated and devastated she felt over the incident, stating, “I feel like they just took my soul away.”
 She emphasized that her shirt wasn’t offensive but was instead about supporting veterans, including herself.